LSSTDESC/CLMM/CONTRIBUTING.md

     git push origin branchname
     ```
 4. You can continue to edit your code and push changes to the `branchname` remote branch.
 Once you are satisfied with your changes, you can submit a [pull request](https://help.github.com/articles/about-pull-requests/) to request that the changes you made in `branchname` be merged into the master repository.
 Navigate to the [CLMM pulls page](https://github.com/LSSTDESC/CLMM/pulls) and click 'New pull request.'
 Select `branchname`, fill out a name and description for the pull request, and submit for approval by CLMM admins.
 Once the pull request is approved, it will be merged into the CLMM master branch.

+NOTE: Code is not complete without unit tests and documentation.
+Please ensure that unit tests (both new and old) all pass and that docs run successfully.
+To run all of the unit tests, run `py.test` in the root package directory.
+To test the docs, in the root package directory, run `make -C docs/ clean` to delete any existing documents and then `make -C docs/ html` to rebuild the documentation.
+If you do not first run `clean`, you may compile locally but fail online.

 ## Additional resources
 Here's a list of additional resources which you may find helpful in navigating git for the first time.